pitosalas/cleancont/output/2023-06-25-pockettube-8211-youtube-subscription-manager.md

 ---
 title: "PocketTube – YouTube Subscription Manager"
-subtitle: "[ PocketTube – YouTube Subscription Manager](https://pockettube.io/) –The better way to group and or..."
+subtitle: "PocketTube – YouTube Subscription Manager –The better way to group and or..."
 category: "1"
 tags: ["1678", "1944", "2146"]
 date: "2023-06-25"